michaelvarga/bloom/README.md

 # Bloom Marketplace

-Bloom Marketplace is an e-commerce platform that specializes in selling plants.
-The platform is built using React, PostgreSQL, JSON Web Token, Bcrypt, Node.js, Express, Sequelize, and Sass.
+Bloom Marketplace is an e-commerce site that specializes in selling plants.
+This app was created for educational purposes only, and is not an actual business.

 ## Built With